MSREnable/HandsFreeSoundJam/usage.md

 ### Polyphony
 ![Polyphony Piano Roll](images/polyphony.png)

-Polyphony editing in EyeJam is a little strange compared to other DAWs.
-This is largely due to how things are handled under the hood (the EyeJam implemenation is simpler).
+Polyphony editing in MSHFSJ is a little strange compared to other DAWs.
+This is largely due to how things are handled under the hood (the MSHFSJ implemenation is simpler).
 A polyphonic instrument such as the drum kit or the instrument for chord progressions has what will be referred as **voice channels**, where a particular voice is assigned to a particular